arcivr/thumbor-padding/README.md

 `padding(<left>, <top>, <right>, <bottom> [, <color>])`

-You can omit `color`, it will use be transparent as default.
+You can omit `color`, it will use white as the default.
 For `color`, use a valid hex code __without the #__.

 Here are some examples: